jonathan-tessier/jonathan-tessier.github.io/README.md

 ## About
 #### Canadian (bilingual) graduate student interested in geophysical and astrophysical fluid dynamics, competent in several mathematical fields (differential equations, numerical analysis, computational oceanography) with programming experience in Python, Matlab, Julia, C/C++, Fortran, R and automation frameworks.
-I am currently completing a PhD in Oceanography at l'Université du Québec à Rimouski, studying conceptual models of the Atlantic Meridional Overturning Circulation (AMOC).
+I am currently completing a PhD in Oceanography at l'Université du Québec à Rimouski, studying the Atlantic Meridional Overturning Circulation (AMOC).

 ## Education
 #### Bachelor of Mathematics in Honours Mathematical Physics at the University of Waterloo (2020).